 Based on true events, Unbelievable is an 8-episode series that follows two stories: that of Marie Alder (played by Kaitlyn Dever), a young woman who reports a rape in Washington State, isn’t believed by officers, and then is charged with a misdemeanor for false reporting and that of two female detectives (played by Toni Collette and Merritt Wever) in Colorado working to stop a serial rapist in their state.
 The show is based on a Pulitzer prize winning essay “An Unbelievable Story of Rape” by T. Christian Miller at ProPublica and Ken Armstrong at the Marshall Project.

 This series is intense to watch, and for anyone who’s been raped, it may be triggering.
 But it’s one of those shows I couldn’t stop watching and couldn’t stop thinking about after it was over.
 Marie’s story is told in such a compelling manner that I got emotionally invested—I cried, wanted to whisper affirmation when she struggled, and wanted to scream at the supposed authority figures around her (some well-meaning people) who often failed her miserably.
 Similarly, watching the lead detectives in Colorado work to uncover the truth of a serial rapist was equally compelling and engaging.
-I was also pleasantly surprised by how the series showed how the strong marriages of these two women supported them in their work, and how the power of prayer ultimately kept one detective grounded throughout the worst moments.
+I was also pleasantly surprised the series showed how the strong marriages of these two women supported them in their work, and how the power of prayer ultimately kept one detective grounded throughout the worst moments.
 Without giving it away, this show is honest and inspires hope that the truth often wins when people are committed to finding it.

 02. Bombshell // Amazon Prime, YouTube, Google Play, Vudu, and Apple TV